create3000/x_ite/docs/_posts/how-to-use-x_ite-with-electron.md

 ### application.js

-Your browser window environment, where you can do the magic stuff to bring you app alive.
+Your browser window environment, where you can do the magic stuff to bring your app alive.

 ```js
 "use strict";